 You can only make personal contributions within 28 days after the end of the month in which you turned age 75.

 You can continue to receive employer SG contributions.

 You can make a home downsizer contribution.

-If you are over age 65, you can only contribute to super if you work at least 40 hours over a 30-consecutive day period in the year that you make the contribution and prior to the contribution being made.
+If you are over age 65, you can make salary sacrifice and non-concessional contributions without restriction, but can only make personal concessional contributions if you work at least 40 hours over a 30-consecutive day period in the year that you make the contribution and prior to the contribution being made.

 This is known as meeting the superannuation work test.